April

 16th April

 No great action has thus far occurred on this day that warrants an On This Deity entry.
-Instead, here’s something to think about: “Personally I’m in favor of democracy, which means that the central institutions in the society have to be … Continue reading
+Instead, here’s something from Noam Chomsky to think about: “Personally I’m in favor of democracy, which means that the central institutions in the society … Continue reading

 17th April 1975 Pol Pot Declares Year Zero

-Thirty-six years ago today, Pol Pot’s Khmer Rouge captured Cambodia’s capital Phnom Penh and declared revolutionary Year Zero.
-After five years of bloody civil war, the conquering Communist guerrillas were welcomed as heroes by a relieved population desperate for peace … Continue reading
+On this day in 1975, Pol Pot’s Khmer Rouge captured Cambodia’s capital Phnom Penh and declared revolutionary Year Zero.
+After five years of bloody civil war, the conquering Communist guerrillas were welcomed as heroes by a relieved population desperate for … Continue reading

 18th April 1955 the Death of Albert Einstein